Smash (wrestler): Repo Man (1991-1993)

 Repo Man's most notable feud was with The British Bulldog in mid-1992, sparked by Repo Man hanging the Bulldog over the ring ropes with his tow rope on the May 3, 1992, episode of Wrestling Challenge.
 The two had a series of house show matches as well as a match on Prime Time Wrestling, all of which saw Bulldog come out victorious.
 Repo Man lost a match to former partner Crush at SummerSlam, though it was never acknowledged on television that Repo Man was actually Smash.
 He also worked against Jim Duggan on house shows during this period.
 Repo Man also had a short feud with Randy Savage in January 1993 when he repossessed Savage's hat on an episode of Monday Night Raw.
 The two had a match the following week, which Savage won.
 Repo Man made his final PPV appearance at the 1993 Royal Rumble, where he was eliminated by Savage.
 Originally, Darsow had planned that after a run as a villain, Repo Man would become a heroic character.
 However, the turn never happened.
-His final recorded match in the WWF would be the gimmick battle royal at Wrestlemania X-Seven.
+Repo Man would return for one-off appearances in 2001 for the gimmick battle royal at Wrestlemania X-Seven, and in 2007 for a battle royal at the 15th-anniversary WWE Raw special, Raw XV.